Jabari Smith Jr. NBA Preview vs. the Kings

-The Houston Rockets, Jabari Smith Jr. included, face off versus the Sacramento Kings on Saturday at 8:00 PM ET.
+Jabari Smith Jr.'s Houston Rockets hit the court versus the Sacramento Kings at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.